YingLiu4203/LearningKivy/Ch02 Hello World/The Hello World Application.md

 class.
 Run the `main.py` file that has the empty `HelloWorldApp` class and we can see the same user interface.
 The whole application are in the (`./source/0203`)[./source/0203] folder.

+## Exercises
+Please define a `HelloKivyApp` class to display a message "Hello KIvy".
+Then write another application that use a Kv file, instead of Python code, to display the same message.